AqwamCreates/DataPredict/docs/API/Models/TabularOffPolicyMonteCarloControl.md

 	* Softmax: Selects actions probabilistically, where actions with higher Q-values are more likely to be chosen.
 The probability of selecting an action is determined by a temperature parameter that controls the exploration-exploitation trade-off.

 	* StableSoftmax: The more stable option of Softmax (Default)

-* discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
-The value must be set between 0 and 1.
-[Default: 0.95]

 #### Returns: